aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_master_key.rst

 In Exercise 3, you configured a Master Key and Master Key Provider for a single KMS CMK.
 Now you will extend this to configure a Multiple Master Key Provider with a CMK in the demo application's primary region, us-east-2, as well as in a secondary region, us-west-2.
-The CloudFormation template automatically creates these two CMKs for you, so now all that's left is to configure the SDK to use them both.
+The CloudFormation template automatically creates these two CMKs for you, so now all that's left is to configure the Encryption SDK to use them both.

 .. tabs::